ropensci/cde/README.md

 Basic usage
 -----------

-Details of how to use the package can be found [here](https://robbriers.github.io/cde).
+Details of how to use the package can be found at <https://robbriers.github.io/cde>.